korlibs-archive/docs-old.korge.org/korge/basics/index.md

 KorGE games can be easily debugged using IntelliJ, by running the `runJvm` task in debug mode.

-Additionnaly, KorGE allows you to debug the position and size of the components.
+Additionally, KorGE allows you to debug the position and size of the components.
 Simply press `F7` while debugging your applications to toggle the display of borders around the views.